samirelanduk/docupy/tests/integration/files/example.md

 ### Inline Media

 \!As a side note, incorporating !{blocks} in paragraphs has no effect.
 See - !(/videos/vid.mp4).

 ## Escaping

 You can escape characters like \*this\* and \[this](see!).

+\- Blocks can also be escaped.

+## Lists

+Here is a list:

+- Item 1
+-Item 2

+-   Item 3

+Isn't it wonderful?

+Numbered list:

+1. First
+2. Second
+3.Third